EUROPE

 April 2006 - England, France, Germany, Denmark

-Just before I started my (gasp!) full-time job, Lili and I went to England to visit her old flat-mates in London.
+Just before I started my (gasp!) full-time job in the USA, Lili and I went to London to visit her old flat-mates.
 Then Paris for a week.
 Then Denmark, where we met our friend Allan Petersen, who is Danish and was also there on vacation.
-We played footbag in the park with "Hane Danes" from the good old days when the World Footbag Championships used to always be held in Colorado.
+We played footbag in the park with the "Hane Danes" who used to travel to Colorado every year to compete in the World Footbag Championships.
 We had a blast!

 The most interesting thing from this trip culturally was the free bicycles in Copenhagen.
 Yes, free.
 If you want to travel across town, find a bike and ride it.
-Lili said if it were Brazil, the scheme would last about ten minutes.
+Lili said if this were Brazil, the scheme would last about ten minutes.
 Denmark is socialist, and that cooperative attitude permeates the culture.
-The trains are impeccably clean.
-We noticed as a rule that pedestrians didn't cross the street when the lights were red, even in the complete absence of cars.
 This is a society that works!
 Yes, taxes are high, and rich people grumble about that, but they also appreciate the low crime and high quality of living.
 A survey found that Danes are the happiest people on Earth.
 Everyone we met seemed pretty happy!
 The Danes are also the world leaders in sustainable wind energy.

 Previous: Israel - Palestine . . .
 Next: USA